Sellers using Reverb Payments can update their taxpayer information on the Tax ID tab of their Shop Settings.

 I’m an individual seller, do I need to provide taxpayer information?

-Based on new 2022 US tax reporting requirements, all US sellers that hit $600 in sales on Reverb are required to provide tax identification information so that we can issue you a Form 1099-K. This is required whether you are an individual or a business.
+Based on new US tax reporting requirements as of January 1, 2023, all US sellers that hit $600 in sales on Reverb are required to provide tax identification information so that we can issue you a Form 1099-K. This is required whether you are an individual or a business.
 If you reach the $600 threshold and don’t provide the necessary tax information, your payouts will temporarily be put on hold until you enter your tax information.